Soro82/horse-riding/README.md

 * The images were downloaded from Pexels.
 * I used www.resizepixel.com to reduce the size of my images.
 * The images were converted from jpg to webp using www.pixelied.com.
+* I downloaded the favicon from www.freepik.com.

 ### Acknowledgments

 * I used www.w3schools.com to learn how to use Flexbox in CSS.
 * I got help with my first readme file from www.github.com/kera-cudmore/readme-examples and the Love Running readme file on the Code Institute LMS.
+* I watched this YouTube video by Kasia Bogucka from Code Institute to help me get started on my project [Portfolio Project 1: The guide to MVP](https://www.youtube.com/watch?v=Lz_44zbB7U0&list=PL_7334VduOHsrWzhu5Ta2lrkp016kcBWY&index=24&ab_channel=CodeInstitute)
+* I used this YouTube video to learn how to take screenshots and use the snipping tool for the images in my readme file [link](https://www.youtube.com/shorts/B__qNfRuOJI)